Just what are the best fencing shoes?

 This is the fencing shoe of choice at the FdN offices.
-The first disclaimer is that we also sold a good number of them from our online store.
 The Nikes run at the top end of the fencing shoe price range and come in at $175.
 The shoes have a ton of research and design behind them and were launched with the 2008 Olympic Games.

 The retail version of these shoes is in a white/gray/black model with some colors that were made available to NCAA collegiate teams.
 The various other colorways are still available from some vendors, though availability is not consistent.

-The Nike shoes are currently tied with or slightly lighter than the most recent Adidas shoe, the D’Artagnan IV.
+In terms of weight, the Nike shoes are currently tied with or slightly lighter than the most recent Adidas line of fencing shoe, the D’Artagnans.